-Rockfalls tend to happen more often in spring, when slopes above highways can be affected by changing temperatures and increased rainfall.
+Rockfalls tend to happen more often in spring, when changing temperatures and increased rainfall can affect slopes above highways.

 The Ministry of Transportation and Infrastructure’s Rockwork Program uses a variety of techniques to keep rock and debris off highways.
 But rockfalls are a natural process and cannot always be prevented.
 In those cases, the ministry and its maintenance contractors spring into action to ensure the highway is cleared and safe for travellers.